skip-mev/block-sdk/lanes/mev/README.md

    )
    ```

-3. The builder `Keeper` is POB's gateway to processing special `MsgAuctionBid`
+3. The builder `Keeper` is MEV lane's gateway to processing special `MsgAuctionBid`
    messages that allow users to participate in the top of block auction, distribute
    revenue to the auction house, and ensure the validity of auction transactions.

    a.
 First add the keeper to the app's struct definition.
 We also want to add
    MEV lane's custom checkTx handler to the app's struct definition.
 This will
    allow us to override the default checkTx handler to process bid transactions
-   before they are inserted into the mempool.
+   before they are inserted into the `LanedMempool`.
 NOTE: The custom handler is
    required as otherwise the auction can be held hostage by a malicious
    users.